nickpatsiopoulos/MMessages/README.md

 The yaml file could be extended to enrich the song list object to include additional metadata such as song length, etc. This could let the user specify a workout time length and create a playlist that matches the duration.

-It should also be possible to generate a playlist and use external APIs to create a list that actually plays on Spotify, Youtube Music or another service.
+It should also be possible to generate a playlist and use external APIs to send a list to Spotify, Youtube Music or another service that can actually play the tracks.